evrythng/evrythng-broadcom-sdk/README.md

-# Evrythng Broadcom SDK
+# EVRYTHNG Broadcom SDK

-An Evrythng SDK based on Broadcom WICED SDK.
+An EVRYTHNG SDK for Broadcom IoT SoC boards (based on WICED SDK).

 ## Overview

-The Evrythng Broadcom SDK contains Evrythng API to work with Evrythng cloud, sample application which shows how to use this API and unit tests.
+The EVRYTHNG Broadcom SDK contains an MQTT SDK to work with the EVRYTHNG cloud as well as sample applications and unit tests.

 ## EVRYTHNG API